How To Stop Shaving Rash On the Face For Good?

 Some guys don't have the time for that option, and some electric shavers don't allow that to be an option.
 In essence, the only option is a dry shave.

-Here at the Emporium, we strongly recommend if that is the case, the use of a good quality pre-shave oil.
+Here at the Emporium, we strongly recommend if that is the case, the use of a good quality pre-shave oil to prevent skin rash is a good choice.
 It makes a huge difference to the entire shaving process.
 We also know that the vast majority of men will skip this step.

 We don't think you should, but again it is all a personal decision.
 Very few men use this type of preparation simply because they don't have enough time.
 It makes a big difference, so if you suffer from a skin rash, then surely it is worth a try.

-Once you have the stubble raised and ready for shaving then it comes down a lot to what you are going to shave with.
-As you have probably guessed, we recommend wet shaving using a good quality safety razor, a shaving brush and a shaving cream.
+Once you have the stubble raised and ready for shaving, then it comes down a lot to what type of razor you are going to shave with.
+As you have probably guessed, we recommend wet shaving using a double edged safety razor, a good quality shaving brush and good quality shaving cream.

-So, if wet shaving, shave with the grain and not against it, if you suffer from skin irritation.
+So, if you decide to try wet shaving, shave with the grain and not against it, if you suffer from skin irritation.
 That will make for a much smoother shave, and there will be little danger of hair plucking.

 Shaving with the grain simply means to draw the blade in the same direction as the hairs are growing.